 All lap times listed below are set in Hot Lap mode with Medium Rain and Wet Track conditions.
 The laps are confirmed by two test drivers on the Coach Dave team.
 Please make sure your wet tires are always in the ideal operating window of 29.5 – 30.5 Psi .

-Yes, ACC setups will be updated for free whenever the Kuno’s dev team make major changes to Assetto Corsa Competizione.
+Yes, ACC setups will be updated whenever the Kuno’s dev team make major changes to Assetto Corsa Competizione.

-You will be notified of updates via email.
+You will be notified of updates via email, Discord and our blog.

 Tyre pressures change every session based on ambient and track temperature as well as track state (green, fast, optimum).
 We recommend that in a dry optimal qualifying and race session that you aim for a tyre pressure range of 27.5 – 28 psi.
 For wet tyres the pressure range slightly increases and your aim should be 29.5 – 30.5 psi.